Sazidul0/SmithAndClick-/README.md

 # Smith & Click

-A Wedding Photographer Site [Create React App](https://github.com/facebook/create-react-app).
+A Wedding Photographer Site [Smith and Click](https://smith-and-click.web.app/).

 ## About This Project